ryanwaite28/udacity-memory-game/README.md

 Matching Game!
 Click the cards to find a match.
 Match all 16 cards as fast and best as you can! <br/>

+A fun game for users to play!
 Focuses on DOM manipulation, variables and object-oriented programming.

 * Vanilla JS
 * jQuery